Zoning, Planning & Building Codes

 Washington County Zoning: Balancing Growth with Resource Protection

-Zoning - the practice of regulating development in an orderly way that protects the environment and the general welfare of all citizens - has become increasingly important as Washington County's population has grown over the years.
+The practice of regulating development in an orderly way that protects the environment and the general welfare of all citizens is important for Washington County.

-The Washington County, Tennessee Zoning Office was first formed in 1989 for the purpose of regulating zoning in the rural, unincorporated areas of Washington County, Tennessee.
-Over the years, the office has grown to include:
+The Washington County, Tennessee Zoning Office was created in 1989 to regulate zoning in the rural, unincorporated areas of the County.
+The office includes:

 - Flood Plain Management